 Normally, there is a fine network of capillaries running between the arteries and the veins throughout your brain.
-An AVM is the complex tangle of arteries and veins which develops when the capillaries are missing in one area.
-Occasionally, doctors will use the more old-fashioned names, angioma or arteriovenous anomaly, to describe an AVM.
+An arteriovenous malformation or AVM is the complex tangle of arteries and veins which develops when the capillaries are missing in one area.
+A more old-fashioned name for an AVM is an ‘angioma’.

 AVMs and AVFs range in size from just a few millimetres to several centimetres across.
 They can occur in any part of the brain and spinal cord.
-They can also develop within the brain’s fibrous outer covering, the dura mater or dura.
-An example of a dural AVF is the carotid-cavernous fistula (CCF).
+They can also develop within the brain’s outer covering, the dura mater or dura.
+An example of an AVF of the dura is a carotid-cavernous fistula (CCF).
 This is an abnormal connection between the main artery supplying the brain (the carotid artery) and one of the draining veins behind the eyes which can cause swelling and redness in one eye.

 - Nidus: the knotted tangle of blood vessels in an AVM.